mortenvn/dih-api/README.md

 ## Setup
-To setup the project locally you have two options: Either start Postgres yourself, and set `PG_URL ` to your database.
+To setup the project locally install Postgres and set `PG_URL ` to your database.
 Run `npm run build` to get a transpiled version of the API, then start with `npm start`.

 If you're gonna develop:

 1. Install nodemon `npm install -g nodemon`
 2. Run  `npm run start:dev`

-Or you can let Docker Compose do the work for you: Run `docker-compose up`, and reach the API on port 9000 (or another port if you've set environment vairable `PORT`).
+This will watch for changes and keep it open for you.

+## Tests
+Run unit tests with `npm test`.
+This will use your local database.

+For testing everything isolated (without a local Postgres)  we use Docker Compose, which pulls a Postgres-image, sets it up with the API and runs the tests:

+1. Build the image `docker build -t dih/api-dev .`
+2. Run `docker-compose up`

+This is what happens on our CI-setup.

 ## Deployment
 We have continuous deployment with [Circle CI](http://circleci.com), which builds Docker-images and pushes to AWS EC2.